Marken-Foo/shogi-translations/KIF-standard.md

 ~~~

 Example of a recorded move: ２三歩成(24)
-(TN: P23+)
+(TN: P23+ in western notation)

 ## Time expended ##

-On the same line as the move, behind the move played, the time spent for the move is recorded.
+On the same line as the move, after the move played, the time spent for the move is recorded.

 The time is recorded within parentheses ().
 The first number is the time spent on that one move in (minute:seconds).
 The second number is that player's total time expended thus far in the game in (hours:minutes:seconds).